How to Gain Genuine Instagram Followers

 In terms of engagement, each and every time you post a photo you need to always engage with those who comment and like your post by genuinely responding to them.
 You also need to be actively liking and commenting on your followers pages and even their follower pages to both increase awareness of your page and to further strengthen your connection with your followers.
 I can honestly say I’ve gained a lot of connections through social media, and Instagram in particular, so it’s a great way to meet and build up a following who you want to eventually turn into subscribers.

 So there you have it!
 Using all of the methods I described above, you will be well on your way to growing your Instagram following and improving your engagement.
-Although I did cover a lot in today’s post, I also wanted to let you know that I created a super helpful guide with all of my Favorite Instagram Tools + Apps that I can’t live without.
+If you’re curious about what my favorite photo editing apps and tools are for Instagram, subscribe to my newsletter below and receive an exclusive pdf full of helpful resources!

 I hope you found today’s post helpful, and I’d love to hear any questions you have in the comment section!